-An individual, who has demonstrated the ability to do the course work and who meets the entrance requirements, may participate when:
+An individual, who is determined to have the ability to complete the course work and meets the entrance requirements, may participate when:

-His goal is an occupation that requires completion of a vocational course prior to employment; or

-- He has no job skills, or has only obsolete or non-marketable skills and must be retrained to find employment; or - He does not have a high school diploma/GED, and the skill training has been identified as an alternative which can lead to employment. - 2.
+- The goal is to enter an occupation that requires completion of a vocational course prior to employment; or - Has no job skills, obsolete or non-marketable skills and must be retrained to find employment; or - Does not have a High School Diploma/GED, and the skill training has been identified as an alternative which will lead to employment. - 2.
 Placement Standards

 The training institution and instructor must meet licensing and certification standards of the appropriate governing agency.
-Unlicenced or uncertified instructors are not approved for training when licensing or certification standards exist.
+Unlicensed or uncertified instructors are not approved for training when licensing or certification standards exist.